paoliniluis/aws-hole-puncher/readme.md

 you can also add multiple ports in one shot like aws-hole-puncher -group=group-id -services=service-name1,service-name2,service-name3,service-name4

-e.g: aws-hole-puncher -group=sg-12345 -services=ssh,postgresql // will open ports tcp 22 and tcp 5432 on the security group sg-12345 for your current ip
+e.g: node aws-hole-puncher -group=sg-12345 -services=ssh,postgresql // will open ports tcp 22 and tcp 5432 on the security group sg-12345 for your current ip

 ## Things to consider